influxdata/docs-v2/content/influxdb/cloud-serverless/reference/internals/query-plan.md

 A physical plan, or _execution plan_, for a query:

 - is an optimized plan that derives from the [logical plan](#logical-plan) and contains the low-level steps for query execution.
-It considers the cluster configuration (for example, CPU and memory allocation) and data organization (for example: partitions, the number of files, and whether files overlap)--for example:
+- considers the cluster configuration (for example, CPU and memory allocation) and data organization (for example: partitions, the number of files, and whether files overlap)--for example:
   - If you run the same query with the same data on different clusters with different configurations, each cluster may generate a different physical plan for the query.
   - If you run the same query on the same cluster at different times, the physical plan may differ each time, depending on the data at query time.
-- is represented in tree syntax in which each node represents a call to n specific implementation of the [DataFusion `ExecutionPlan`](https://docs.rs/datafusion/latest/datafusion/physical_plan/trait.ExecutionPlan.html)
 - if generated using `ANALYZE`, includes runtime metrics sampled during query execution
+- is displayed as a tree of [`ExecutionPlan` nodes](#execution-plan-nodes)

-## Physical plan nodes
+## `ExecutionPlan` nodes

-Each node in an {{% product-name %}} physical plan represents an `ExecutionPlan` implementation that receives input data, query criteria expressions, and an output schema.
+Each node in an {{% product-name %}} physical plan represents a call to a specific implementation of the [DataFusion `ExecutionPlan`](https://docs.rs/datafusion/latest/datafusion/physical_plan/trait.ExecutionPlan.html) that receives input data, query criteria expressions, and an output schema.

 The following are some `ExecutionPlan` nodes used in InfluxDB physical plans.

+### `DeduplicateExec`

+InfluxDB `DeduplicateExec` takes an input stream of `RecordBatch` sorted on `sort_key` and applies InfluxDB-specific deduplication logic.
+The output is dependent on the order of the input rows that have the same key.

+### `EmptyExec`

+DataFusion [`EmptyExec`](https://docs.rs/datafusion/latest/datafusion/physical_plan/empty/struct.EmptyExec.html) is an execution plan for an empty relation and indicates that the table doesn't contain data for the time range of the query.

+### `FilterExec`

+The execution plan for the [`Filter`](#filter) `LogicalPlan`.

+DataFusion [`FilterExec`](https://docs.rs/datafusion/latest/datafusion/physical_plan/filter/struct.FilterExec.html) evaluates a boolean predicate against all input batches to determine which rows to include in the output batches.

-### ParquetExec
+### `ParquetExec`

 DataFusion [`ParquetExec`](https://docs.rs/datafusion/latest/datafusion/datasource/physical_plan/parquet/struct.ParquetExec.html) scans one or more Parquet partitions.

-#### ParquetExec expressions
+#### `ParquetExec` expressions

-##### file_groups
+##### `file_groups`

 A _file group_ is a list of files to scan.
 Files are referenced by path: